 Then on the left sidebar, click Email > Email to Salesforce.

 Finally, click on Edit > Select Active.

 Click Save.
 A popup window entitled 'Send Notification Email to Users' appears.

 If other users from your company are registered with your Salesforce account, click Send Notification Email to alert them by email.
 Click Skip This Step otherwise.

 2. Logout and login again to your Salesforce account

-For the moment, Salesforce doesn't give you any option to easily refresh your settings.
+For the moment, Salesforce doesn't give you an option to refresh your settings quickly.